heche-psb/fossiler/README.md

 **Age Bounds:** 121.4 - 100.5 mya.

-**Taxon & Specimen & Rock:** *Teixeiraea lusitanica*, flower and pollen grains, Vale de Agua 320, Famalicao Member (Figueira da Foz Formation), Cretaceous to of Portugal.
+**Taxon & Specimen & Rock:** *Teixeiraea lusitanica*, flower and pollen grains, Vale de Agua 320, Famalicao Member (Figueira da Foz Formation), Cretaceous of Portugal.

 **Phylogenetic Justification:** (Balthazar et al, 2005) first described the genus and species with features including: the flower is actinomorphic and unisexually male; at the base of the bud there are several bracts of different sizes, which are followed by sepal-like and petal-like tepals; bracts and perianth organs seem to be arranged spirally and to exhibit transitions between different organ categories; the androecium has numerous stamens in two sizes, but with unclear arrangement; pollen is small and tricolpate with a perforate tectum and a densely columellate infra tectal layer; no carpels or remains of carpels could be observed on the floral axis.
 They also found that *Teixeiraea lusitanica* shows most affinities to members of Ranunculales.